 If you are exploring accelerated online BSN programs, you can check out the University of Texas’s blended ABSN program, wherein you complete the coursework online and undergo in-person clinical training at healthcare facilities located within the state of Texas.
-As this program is meant for students with a bachelor’s in a non-nursing field, your past education after that by providing you a transfer option of up to 70 credits.
+As this program is meant for students with a bachelor’s in a non-nursing field, your past education will be acknowledged, for which you will be provided a transfer option of up to 70 credits.
 These credits are basically the pre-requisite courses that are required to be completed before you start the nursing courses.
-Incase these courses haven’t been completed earlier, you can take them online; however, you must do so before the start of the nursing coursework.
+In case these courses haven’t been completed earlier, you can take them online; however, you must do so before the start of the nursing coursework.

 Methodist College prepares nursing aspirants with rigorous training that combines online day classes with weekend face-to-face lectures and clinical experience sessions.
 These in-person sessions prove to be beneficial as you are given ample hands-on practice that will thoroughly hone your professional skills.
 You can choose to complete this ABSN degree either on a part-time or full-time basis.
 Full-timers will progress through the program as a cohort and complete it in five consecutive semesters.
 Whereas, as a part-time student, you will not be part of a cohort as you will be completing the coursework at your own pace.

 To gain eligibility, you must have earned your non-nursing bachelor’s degree with a minimum GPA of 2.0.
 Offered in fall and spring, you must complete a 70-credit curriculum to earn your degree.
 The coursework starts with an introduction to nursing; after that, it takes you through evidence-based nursing education that prepares you for culturally relevant nursing practice.
 Upon completion of the coursework, you will be eligible to take the NCLEX-RN exam.